menelik3/russianStressVariation-Jan2023/README.md

 **/meta**: metadata for these texts.
 (Please do not redistribute these files!)

 **stressVariation.py**: a Python script to extract concordance lines for all tokens that might exhibit stress variation into a separate TSV file for each author and put these files into **/variationByAuthor** folder.
-After manual filtering, these files are put into **/variationByAuthor-checked**, and after that the expected number of word types with variable stress observed in a sample of 10,000 tokens is calculated for each author.
+After manual filtering, these files are put into **/variationByAuthor-checked**, and after that the expected number of word types with variable stress in a sample of 10,000 tokens is calculated for each author.

 ## Results